-In all cases, the capital gains tax resulting from a planned sale is eliminated and tax on other, regular income is reduced significantly as a result of the donation receipt.
+In all cases, the capital gains tax resulting from a planned sale is eliminated and tax owing on other, regular income is reduced significantly as a result of the donation receipt received when making a gift of appreciated property.
 Donors are able to give such gifts both during their lifetime and through their estate (will) – depending on their circumstances and needs.

 Features of Gifts of Appreciated Securities

-- complete elimination of all taxable capital gains
+- This kind of gifts sees the complete elimination of all taxable capital gains